galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 >
 {: .hands_on}

-The output of this tool is `txt` file, formatted for MuSpinSim to use for the the simulation itself.
-While there are a lot of parameters being defined, we can focus on the *"Interactions to simulates"* section.
+The output of this tool is a `txt` file, formatted for MuSpinSim to use for the the simulation itself.
+While there are a lot of parameters being defined, we can focus on the *"Interactions to simulate"* section.
 Here we define only one coupling, Zeeman, and we define its direction (aligned with the $$z$$ axis), strength ($$20.0$$) and units.
 The coupling value is implicitly assumed to be in terms of frequency ($$MHz$$); this is more intuitive when viewing the final plot